0xairdropfarmer/krisssite/content/posts/2020-01-09-Getting-start-with-React-native-maps.md

 featuredImage: ""
 ---

-this tutorial we learn how to use maps on react native . maps is fundamental thing that we need to know this package your can start with install react-native-maps package with yarn or npm is support both Google and Apple maps

-this package maintain by [react native community](https://github.com/react-native-community)
+In this tutorial, we will learn how to implement Map in the React Native apps.
+Maps are used for various purposes in an application.
+We can use maps as a location tracker, traffic congestion detection, traffic simulation, and many more.
+Here, we are going to make use of the [react-native-maps package](https://github.com/react-native-community/react-native-maps) in order to implement Map View in our react native application.
+This package is maintained by the [react native community](https://github.com/react-native-community).
+The package supports both Android and iOS platforms.
+We are going to use the components and module from this package to display a map and a marker in this tutorial.

+So, let’s get started.

+## Installing the React Native Maps Package
+First, we need to install the package into our react native project.
+For that, we need are going to use yarn package manager.
+In order to install the package, we need to run the following command in our project folder:

 ```jsx
 yarn add react-native-maps